-15-The pastor shall be elected by secret ballot.

-The election of a pastor shall be subject to the approval of the district council (Section 108, ¶13).

-When the local church so requests, or where two-thirds of the district council deem a local situation has become such as to demand intervention in order to protect the life and interests of the church, the district superintendent, in conjunction with the district council, shall be authorized to effect the appointment of a pastor or to change pastors (Sections 66; 108, ¶14).

-¶8-A pastor may be dismissed by a majority vote of the church upon recommendation of a two-thirds vote of the local church board.
-No pastor shall be dismissed by a church between district conferences unless his life and character are not in harmony with the Word of God and the Church Manual (For procedure in such case see Section 174).

-19-We recommend that each charge support its pastor and that he devote his entire time to the same; that the local church board meet with the district superintendent and pastor, who, in conference, shall agree upon a minimum amount for his support, this amount to include food, clothing, books, rents, and unexpected incidentals (Section 67).

-¶10-We recommend that each church calling a pastor pay transportation charges on household goods and the car fare of the pastor and his family; if there be no parsonage, that the local church board provide a suitable house for him,

-¶11-No pastor shall be called or retained who does not give evidence of the sanctified life and who does not preach and teach our cardinal doctrines as set forth in the Articles of Faith (Sections 4-23) and the Covenant (Section 30).
+- ¶5.
+The pastor shall be elected by secret ballot. - ¶6.
+The election of a pastor shall be subject to the approval of the district council [Section 112, ¶17]. - ¶7.
+When the local church so requests, by a majority of its membership present and voting, or where two-thirds of the district council deem that a local situation has become such as to demand intervention in order to protect the life and interests of the church, the district superintendent, in conjunction with the district council, shall be authorized to effect the appointment of a pastor or to change pastors [Sections 66; 112, ¶18]. - ¶8.
+A pastor may be dismissed by a majority vote of the membership present and voting, upon recommendation of a two-thirds vote of the local church board.
+No pastor shall be dismissed by a church between district conferences unless his life and character are not in harmony with the Word of God and the Church Manual.
+(For procedure in such case see Section 183.) - ¶9.
+We recommend that each charge support its pastor, and that he devote his entire time to the same; that the local church board meet with the district superintendent and pastor, who, in conference, shall agree upon a minimum amount for his support, this amount to include food, clothing, books, rents, and unexpected incidentals [Section 67]. - ¶10.
+We recommend that each church calling a pastor pay transportation charges on household goods and traveling expense of the pastor and his family; and if there be no parsonage, that the local church board provide a suitable house for him. - ¶11.
+No pastor shall be called or retained who does not give evidence of the sanctified life and who does not preach and teach our cardinal doctrines as set forth in the Articles of Faith [Sections 4-23] and the Covenant [Section 30].

+¶12.
+Any pastor, having accepted the call to a local church and wishing to resign before the end of the conference year, shall be required to give at least 60 days' notice to his district superintendent and local church board, unless the local church board and the district superintendent deem it wise that he be relieved sooner [Section 98, ¶11].

-The Pastor
+The Duties of the Pastor

-Section 54-The special duties of the pastor are as follows:
+Section 54, ¶1.
+The special duties of the pastor are as follows: